Skip to content

 Ayana Watkins

 Ayana grew up in Sacramento, CA. She recently graduated from Harvard University, where she studied Human Developmental and Regenerative Biology and Global Health and Health Policy.
 In college, Ayana focused on expanding access to mental health resources and conducted Parkinson’s Disease research.
-She is an aspiring physician, and in her free time, she enjoys reading, going to the gym, and spending time with family and friends.
+She is currently an MD student at Harvard Medical School, and in her free time, she enjoys reading, going to the gym, and spending time with family and friends.

 Twitter: @ayanawatkins_